IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 This data includes the costs of owning and operating a vehicle, including gas prices, auto insurance premiums, maintenance costs, and other related expenses.

-There is a difference in the rates for business miles and for medical or moving purposes.
-When it comes to driving for work-related purposes, the IRS mileage rate for 2024, just like all of the previous IRS rates, will be based on an annual study of fixed and variable costs of operating a vehicle.
+There is a difference between the rates for business miles and those for medical or moving purposes.
+When it comes to driving for work-related purposes, the IRS mileage rate for 2024 will be based on an annual study of the fixed and variable costs of operating a vehicle.
 These vehicle expenses include insurance, depreciation, maintenance, repairs, gas, oil, and tires.

 As for the charitable mileage rate, we’ve already mentioned that by statute, it isn’t adjusted in any way.

-But there is more to setting the IRS mileage rate.
-It is a composite index that merges diverse data.
+But there is more involved when it comes to determining the IRS mileage rate.

 For example, natural disasters are one of the factors that influence insurance rates.
-Hurricanes and wildfires in 2017 and 2018 increased the number of weather-related claims and resulted in years of unprofitability for this industry.
+In 2017 and 2018, hurricanes and wildfires caused an increase in the number of weather-related claims submitted.
+This resulted in years of unprofitability for the insurance industry.

-So, in 2019, auto insurance premiums rose due to higher-than-expected losses in insurance companies caused by natural disasters, among other things.
+So, in 2019, auto insurance premiums rose due to higher-than-expected losses experienced by insurance companies in 2017 and 2o18.

-The 2019 IRS mileage rates rose along with the rise of premiums for both commercial and corporate customers.
-Other factors, like increased depreciation, have also contributed to the 2019 surge.
+The 2019 IRS mileage rates rose along with the premiums for both commercial and corporate customers.

-Once COVID-19 started spreading and social distancing was encouraged, people drove less.
-Due to this drop in miles driven, insurers issued refunds, and the rates either remained flat or declined.
+Once COVID-19 began spreading and social distancing was encouraged, people drove less.
+With the decrease in miles driven, insurers issued refunds, and the rates either remained flat or declined.

 The cost of car repairs has also climbed, adding to the rise in car insurance premiums.
 Supply chain disruption and labor shortages have also contributed to rate increases.